miquelvir/lsds-2026/DEVELOPER_SETUP.md

 - Commit and push your changes.

-## Download the sample dataset

-- Download the file `Eurovision3.json` and `Eurovision9.json` from AulaGlobal and save them inside [projects/2-sparkrdd/data](./projects/2-sparkrdd/data/).

 ## Making sure Python and Docker work

 > [!WARNING]
 > If you use WSL, remember to run these commands in the WSL terminal.